stevenvelozo/fable-log/README.md

     }
 ```

-Stream types can also have their own parameters -- for instance Bunyan has a path for the log file.
+Stream types can also have their own parameters -- for instance simpleflatfile and Bunyan have a path for the log file.

+(note Bunyan is no longer bundled as a default)

 ```
     {